 Sunscald due to actual overheating and drying of bark during the summer is rare on forest trees .
 It is especially common in winter when solar exposure heats up the bark, which then freezes.
 The rapid and large temperature drop apparently kills the tissues.

-Sunscald is recognized long after by long, narrow scars, mostly below the live crown, on the southern or southwestern side.
-There is usually evidence of a recent disturbance on that side that increased exposure, and it typically affects groups of trees.
-It is most severe on trees with thin bark.
+Sunscald is recognized long after by long, narrow scars, mostly below the live crown, on the southern or southwestern side (in the northern hemisphere).
+There is often evidence of a recent disturbance near the affected trees on that side that increased exposure, such as harvesting of adjacent trees.
+It typically affects groups of trees and is most severe on trees with thin bark.